The Control Unit

 However what will be interesting to learn is:

 An average-sized turbocharged engine at full power sucks upwards of 100 litres of air every second.
-All of that air must pass through minute holes in a paper screen that may not be larger than 5 microns in diameter.
+All of that air must pass through minute holes in a paper screen, holes that may not be larger than 5 microns in diameter.
 Any clogging of those holes will impede airflow and cause a partial vacuum between the filter and the turbocharger.
-With a clean air filter that pressure drop won't exceed 20mB, but will increase rapidly as available holes in the filter become clogged with dust particles.
+With a clean air filter that pressure drop won't exceed 20hPa, but will increase rapidly as available holes in the filter become clogged with dust particles.
 We can accurately measure that drop in pressure.

-Turbochargers require large volumes of exhaust gas to drive the turbine of a turbocharger hard enough to develop 1 bar of boost pressure.
+Turbochargers require large volumes of exhaust gas to drive the turbine of a turbocharger hard enough to develop 1000hPa of boost pressure.
 This volume of gas cannot be generated unless the engine is working at large throttle openings under load.- which requires highway driving conditions.
 Excessive boost is prevented by an exhaust gas waste gate opening as the turbocharger approaches maximum boost.
 The operation of the waste gate can only be tested under full load conditions.

 Collectively these conditions can rob the engine of a considerable portion of its potential power, and they can be comparatively inexpensive to remedy.